gopalbasak1/hand-crafts-client/README.md

 - React.js for frontend development
 - Node.js and Express.js for backend development
-- RMongoDB for database management
+- MongoDB for database management
 - Firebase for authentication
 - react-router-dom
 - tailwindcss